miguelmota/alexa-voice-service.js/README.md

 # alexa-voice-service

-> Library for interacting with Alexa Voice Service in the browser.
+> Library for interacting with [Alexa Voice Service](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service) in the browser.

 **THIS LIBRARY IS STILL IN DEVELOPMENT**.

+With this library you are able to record audio in *mono channel, sampled at 16k Hz, and signed 16 bit PCM encoding* which is required by AVS.

 # Example